corda/corda/docs/source/api-testing.rst

                 maxTransactionSize = Int.MAX_VALUE,
                 // Whether to manually control the sending of messages between nodes. networkSendManuallyPumped = false,
-                // How to decide whether peer to send a message to when contacting a distributed service. servicePeerAllocationStrategy = InMemoryMessagingNetwork.ServicePeerAllocationStrategy.Random(),
+                // How to decide which peer to send a message to when contacting a distributed service. servicePeerAllocationStrategy = InMemoryMessagingNetwork.ServicePeerAllocationStrategy.Random(),
                 // Whether to create a serialisation environment. initialiseSerialization = true)